Anti-classification results for weakly mixing diffeomorphisms: Building the reduction

 \section{Building the reduction}

-In this section we build the continuous reduction $\Phi:\mathcal{T}\kern-.5mm rees\to \text{Diff}^{\,\infty}_{\,\lambda}(M)$ that will satisfy the properties required in Theorem \ref{thm:criterion}.
+In this section we build the continuous reduction $\Phi:\mathcal{T}\kern-.5mm rees\to \text{Diff}^{\,\infty}_{\,\lambda}(M)$ that will satisfy the properties required in Theorem~\ref{thm:criterion}.
 For that purpose, we start by constructing strongly uniform and uniquely readable odometer-based construction sequences $\left(\mathtt{W}_{n}\left(\mathcal{T}\right)\right)_{n\in\mathbb{N}}$ similarly to the ones in \cite{GK3}.
 These constructions also specify and use equivalence relations $\mathcal{Q}_{s}^{n}(\mathcal{T})$ on the collections $\mathtt{W}_{n}(\mathcal{T})$ of $n$-words and group actions on the equivalence classes in $\mathtt{W}_{n}(\mathcal{T})/\mathcal{Q}_{s}^{n}(\mathcal{T})$ as in \cite{FRW}.
 Then odometer-based $(n+1)$-words are constructed by substituting Feldman patterns of finer equivalence classes of $n$-words into Feldman patterns of coarser classes.
 We collect important properties of these systems in Section \ref{subsec:spec} and describe such a substitution step in detail in Section \ref{subsec:Substitution}.
 Here, we point out small modifications to the substitution step from \cite{GK3} in order to verify the weak mixing property using our criterion from Proposition \ref{prop:WM2}.
 We continue the inductive construction process by applying the twisting operator under some growth condition on the parameter sequence $(l_n)_{n\in \N}$ that will allow the smooth realization of the associated twisted systems according to Theorem \ref{theo:TwistRealSmooth}.
 We present the details of this construction process to get $\Phi:\mathcal{T}\kern-.5mm rees\to \text{Diff}^{\,\infty}_{\,\lambda}(M)$ in Section \ref{subsec:Construction}.
-In the next Section \ref{sec:Proof} we finally verify that $\Phi$ satisfies the properties stated in Theorem \ref{thm:criterion}.
+In the next Section \ref{sec:Proof} we finally verify that $\Phi$ satisfies the properties stated in Theorem~\ref{thm:criterion}.